fsharpforyou/tour/public/documentation/object-programming/object-expressions.md

 type IDrawable =
     abstract member Draw : float * float -> unit

+type ISquare =
+  inherit IShape
+  inherit IDrawable

 let square =
-    { new IShape with
+    { new ISquare with
         member this.Kind = "square"

-      new IDrawable with
         member this.Draw(x: float, y: float) =
             printfn $"Drawing a square @ X: {x}, Y: {y}" }

 square.Kind // "square"
-(square :> IDrawable).Draw(0.0, 0.0) // "Drawing a square @ X: 0.0, Y: 0.0"
+square.Draw(0.0, 0.0) // "Drawing a square @ X: 0.0, Y: 0.0"
 ```

-Notice that the type of `square` is an `IShape` as that's what its created as when using `new IShape with`.
-It just so happens that it also implements the `IDrawable` interface and casting is required to convert it to an `IDrawable`
+Notice that the type of `square` is an `ISquare` as that's what it's created as when using `new ISquare with`.